PatelManush/Final-Project/README.md

 # Final-Project
 The following repository is made for Embedded system final project 2020.
-We are currently working on Lie Detector.
+We have been assigned our final project , 'The whisperer'.